 (1) Debt due within a year, on a residual maturity basis.
-Sources: Ministry of Finance and Central Bank.

 (1) Excludes private sector dest guaranteed by the Republic.
 (2) Preliminary data.
 (3) On January 27, 2015, the Republic repurchased and cancelled approximately US\$4,027.3 million of indebtedness owed under the PetroCaribe Agreement.
 See "Public Sector Debt-External Debt-Paris Club and Other Bilateral Lenders" for more information.